supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-2. CLick on **+ Create**.
+1. Click on **+ Create**.

-1. Next, In Add Microsoft Sentinel to a workspace page.
+1. Next, in Add Microsoft Sentinel to a workspace page.

-1. Select your existing workspace that was created in the previous lab, then select **Add**.
+1. Select your existing workspace that was created in the previous task, then select **Add**.
 This could take a few minutes.

+1. In the Microsoft Sentinel free trial activated tab, select **Ok**.

 ### Task 3: Connect the Windows security event connector.

-1. On the search bar type **Microsoft sentinel** and select it
+1. On the search bar type **Microsoft sentinel** and select it.

-1. select the created workspace
+1. Select the created workspace.

-1. On the left menu search for data connectors and click on it
+1. On the left menu search for data connectors and click on it.

-1. You can see there are no connectors installed yet so go to the content hub on the same page
+1. You can see there are no connectors installed yet so go to the content hub on the same page.

-1. On the content hub page search for **Windows security event** and select, Install
+1. On the content hub page search for **Windows security event** and select it, choose **Install**.

-1. Once you receive the notification of successful installation go back to the Data connector page and click on refresh
+1. Once you receive the notification of successful installation go back to the Data connector page and click on refresh.

-1. You can see **Security events Via Legacy agent** and **windows security events via AMA**
+1. You can see **Security events via Legacy agent** and **Windows security events via AMA**.

-1. Select **Security events Via Legacy agent** and click on **open connector page**
+1. Select **Security events via Legacy agent** and click on **Open connector page**.

-1. Under configuration choose **Install agent on Azure Windows Virtual Machine** and select **Download & install agent for Azure Windows Virtual machines**
+1. Under configuration choose **Install agent on Azure Windows Virtual Machine** and select **Download & install agent for Azure Windows Virtual machines**.

-1. Select the **WIN 1** virtual machine and click on connect
+1. Select the **WIN1-<inject key="DeploymentID" enableCopy="false" /></inject>** virtual machine and click on **Connect**.

-1. Then come back to Configuration and scroll down a bit you can find **Select which events to stream** Click on **All Events**
+1. Then come back to Configuration and scroll down a bit you can find **Select which events to stream** Click on **All Events**.

-1. Click on apply changes now if you refresh the data connector page you can see the status connected for **Security events Via Legacy agent**
+1. Click on **Apply changes** now if you refresh the data connector page you can see the status connected for **Security events Via Legacy agent**.

 ### Task 4: Enable Microsoft Defender for Cloud